 Hydraulic conductivity of borehole sections have been calculated based on fracture transmissivities by summing up fracture transmissivities in borehole section and dividing the sum by length of borehole section.
-The results have been presented in Appendix IG_BH04.4 titled "Hydraulic conductivity (K) of 5 m sections" and Appendix IG_BH04.5 titled "Table of hydraulic conductivity of 5 m sections".
+The results have been presented in Appendix IG_BH05.4 titled "Hydraulic conductivity (K) of 5 m sections" and Appendix IG_BH05.5 titled "Table of hydraulic conductivity of 5 m sections".

-6.3 Equivalent freshwater hydraulic head, water level, air pressure and pumping rate
+6.3 Hydraulic head, water level, air pressure and pumping rate

-Equivalent freshwater hydraulic head in the borehole during the flow measurements, as described in Section 4.1, is presented in Appendix IG_BH04.6.
-Water level in the borehole, air pressure and pumping rate during the performed flow measurements are presented in Appendix IG_BH04.7.
+Hydraulic head in the borehole during the flow measurements, as described in Section 4.1, is presented in Appendix IG_BH05.6.
+The freshwater head increases towards bottom of the borehole which is most likely due to inaccuracy of Z-coordinate of measurement location.
+In this case electrical conductivity of water was low throughout the borehole so water density changes do not explain this head change.
+Water level in the borehole, air pressure and pumping rate during the performed flow measurements are presented in Appendix IG_BH05.7.